Running on Love: Nia and Steven Cannady’s NYC Marathon Journey With Type 1 Diabetes

 Running on love

-For Nia, this marathon is more than a race.
+For Nia, this marathon was more than a race.
 It’s a reflection of the life she and Steven have built together.

-“I’m so used to checking his sugar and being there for those lows,” she said.
-“Now I’ll be right there with him.”
+“I was so used to checking his sugar and being there for those lows,” she said.
+“Now I was right there with him.”

-Their journey is a reminder that love isn’t just emotional.
-It’s logistical, physical and deeply personal.
+Their journey was a reminder that love isn’t just emotional—it’s logistical, physical and deeply personal.

-And when they cross that finish line together, it won’t just be a victory for them.
-It’ll be a message to the world: with love, support and preparation, nothing is out of reach.
+And when they crossed the finish line together, it wasn’t just a victory for them—it was a message to the world: with love, support and preparation, nothing is out of reach.

 Help the Beyond Type Run team cross the finish line